Our responsibility to threatened species

 The Lord Howe Island Board in association with the NSW Government Office of Environment and Heritage and the Australian Government Department of Sustainability, Environment, Water, Population and Communities are responsible for administering legislation to protect, manage and recover threatened species on Lord Howe Island.

-Threatened species, populations and ecological communities are listed and managed according to the New South Wales Threatened Species Conservation Act 1995 and the Commonwealth Environmental Protection and Biodiversity Conservation Act 1999.
+Threatened species, populations and ecological communities are listed and managed according to the New South Wales NSW Biodiversity Conservation Act 2016 and the Commonwealth Environmental Protection and Biodiversity Conservation Act 1999

 Threatened species are defined as species, populations and ecological communities that are considered to be at risk of extinction in the immediate to medium-term in NSW or Australia.
-Most species are subject to human induced impacts and require specific management actions to ensure they do not continue to decline and become extinct.
-Both NSW and Commonwealth Acts provide lists of threatened species, populations and endangered ecological communities and Key Threatening Processes.
+Most species are subject to human-induced impacts and require specific management actions to ensure they do not continue to decline and become extinct.
+NSW and Commonwealth Acts provide lists of threatened species, populations, endangered ecological communities, and Key Threatening Processes.

-On Lord Howe Island, there are at least 60 species of animal and plant (excluding fish) listed as threatened under NSW or Commonwealth legislation.
-About 22 of these species are considered vagrants that only visit the island occasionally, whilst the remainder are either resident or regular seasonal visitors or breeders.
+At least 60 species of animals and plants (excluding fish) are listed as threatened under NSW or Commonwealth legislation on Lord Howe Island.
+About 22 of these species are considered vagrants that only visit the Island occasionally, while the remainder are either resident or regular seasonal visitors or breeders.

-LHI already has 9 land birds, 1 mammal, at least 13 invertebrates and 2 species of plant that are known to have become EXTINCT since human settlement.
-The Lord Howe Island Board undertake a range of threatened species recovery projects in collaboration with NSW and Commonwealth government agencies, universities and volunteer groups to assist in the recovery of threatened species to reduce the potential that these species continue to decline and slide towards extinction.
+The Lord Howe Island Board undertakes a range of threatened species recovery projects in collaboration with NSW and Commonwealth government agencies, universities and volunteer groups to assist in the recovery of threatened species to reduce the potential that these species continue to decline and slide towards extinction.